MCV-2025-C1-Project/Team5/README.md

 2. **Noise detection and removal.** Detects noisy images by measuring  intensity fluctuations, and if detected, removes the noise.

-3. **Background removal.** Use color to remove the background of the query images.
+3. **Background removal and multi-painting splitting.** Use color to remove the background of the query images, detects whether in the image there is one or more paintings, and if so, splits them.

 4. **Feature extraction for query images.** Compute the same descriptor type used for the database for each query image only on the foreground pixels.